Juank628/Rails-recipe/README.md

 $ bundle install (install dependencies)
 ```
-**Note: You might need to update [database.yml](./config/database.yml) for development and testing environments with necessary username and password for your database in their respective positions.**
+**Note: You might need to update [database.yml](./config/database.yml) for development and testing environments with necessary username and password for your database in their respective positions.
+For free deployment purpose sending of user confirmation email option is commented in [user.rb](app/models/user.rb) model.**
 ```
 $ rails db:create